-The tech market and all it offers are on the track of consistent growth.
-The convenience and possibility this offers to every corner of life is on the rise and can’t be overstated.
-One corner that’s getting a lot of attention, education.
-From kindergarten to college graduation, the way learning and teaching are approached is evolving due to technological change.
+The tech market and all it offers are on track for consistent growth.
+The convenience and possibility this offers to every corner of life are on the rise and can’t be overstated.
+One corner that’s getting a lot of attention is education.
+From kindergarten to college graduation, the way learning and teaching is approached is evolving due to technological change.

 Cloud-based systems aren’t necessarily new, but their impact on education is growing.
 In the not-too-distant past, learners with projects due would need to use USB drives or depend on emails to turn things in.